 The ownership of a forest (or tenure), especially native forest, has a major bearing on its management.
 Six tenure categories are recognised nationally:

-Forest and forest products certification
+Certification of forest management and forest products

 Criteria for sustainable forest management